Unlocking the Power of Mentorship: Insights from Emerging Global Leaders

 Before you start your mentorship relationship, it’s important to understand who a mentor is.

-“Mentors can be in form of supervisors, teachers, pastors, parents; they are there for our guidance, inspiration and/or correction.
+“Mentors can be in the form of supervisors, teachers, pastors, and parents; they are there for our guidance, inspiration, and/or correction.
 But, it is very important to understand that the measure of your success is not based on the mighty works your mentors do,” says Charles.

 “There’s a favorite definition of a mentor I really love: A mentor is someone whose hindsight you make your own foresight,” Adepeju adds.